Welcome to Reepham Nursery School and thank you for registering your child with us.

 Records of achievement – A Learning Journey

-We keep a record of achievement for each child.
+We keep an on-line record of achievement for each child – using the ‘Tapestry’ learning journal.
 Your child’s record of achievement helps us to celebrate together her/his achievements and to work together to provide what your child needs for her/his well-being and to make progress.

 Your child’s key person will work in partnership with you to keep this record.
 To do this you and she will collect information about your child’s needs, activities, interests and achievements.
 This information will enable the key person to identify your child’s stage of progress.
 Together, we will then decide on how to help your child to move on to the next stage.